Gregory Smits

 Gregory James Smits (born 1960) is an American historian, academic, writer and Japanologist.
 He is a professor of Japanese history at Pennsylvania State University.
+Many of Smits' works focuses on Ryukyuan history.

 Early life

 Smits was born in Columbia, Missouri.
 He earned a BA from the University of Florida in 1983.
 He was awarded a master's degree from the University of Hawaii at Manoa.
 The University of Southern California granted his Ph.D.

 Select works

 Smit's published writings encompass 8 works in 18 publications in 2 languages and 1,101 library holdings.